Zaffer/leanygrad/readme.md

 Build Proof: With all the above in place, we will construct proof using Lean 4's theorem-proving capabilities, applying our predicates and lemmas.

 Test by Counterexample: We can also test our theorem by trying to find cases where our conditions do not hold, which would provide a counterexample.

+"
+Iirc the thing that prompted this was: for a shape tracker with more than one view, the symbolic code in expr_idxs is very expensive.
+So we want to get the views of multiview shapetrackers merged to make a single view shapetrackers when we can
+"

+"
+So the shape tracker needs to be able to define the view of a tensor with a shape outside of the data itself.
+This allows views without copy that are comparable.
+Then a flattening of the tensor is a canonical representation of any data which is how it is represented in memory.
+You can also define any shape not just 2d by defining exactly what an increase along a dimension like row or column means as a jump in continuous memory flattened memory.
+But they don't have to be complete views.
+You could define it with a starting and ending point within the array.
+Aka [[2,3], [4,5]] should be allowed to compare equal to [[1,2,3],[4,5,6]] since they are both a view of the underlying [1,2,3,4,5,6].
+If you don't want it to be continuous and want faster flexible reshapes and moves or trims etc, you would probably want a set of partials in a linked list structure.
+That is how I understand the problem statement.
+"